In-Demand Jobs in Alberta

 NOC Code: 7327

-Despite the fact that many industries and sectors of the economy were severely hit by the global pandemic, there are several jobs that increased in demand due to the pandemic in Alberta.
+Despite the fact that many industries and sectors of the economy were severely hit by the global pandemic, there are several careers in demand due to the pandemic in Alberta.

 1. Computer and Information Systems Managers